 A built-in pillow in a gravity chair adds to the comfort that the chair offers.
 When you recline the chair to lay flat, the pillow will help eliminate the strain on your neck.

-5. Armrests with ergonomic feel
+5. Armrests with an ergonomic feel

 The armrest of your chosen zero gravity chair should be ergonomic.
 It should feel soft and smooth on your arms.
-This will help decrease the pressure off your wrists and elbows, and give you higher levels of comfort.
+This will help decrease the pressure off your wrists and elbows and give you higher levels of comfort.

 The question, do zero gravity chairs lay flat, is answered at the top in the first paragraph.
 The short answer is yes, they lay flat.
-But you may not experience the full benefits of a zero gravity position.
+But you may not experience the full benefits of a zero-gravity position.